anushreedas/CNN_Dishwasher-safe_or_Not/README.md

    |-- ..
    ..
 ```
-After performing [data anylysis](../blob/main/Data_Exploration.ipynb) the following distributions of classes and sub-classes were found
+After performing [data analysis](Data_Exploration.ipynb) the following distributions of classes and sub-classes were found

 ![alt text](https://github.com/anushreedas/Dishwasher-safe_or_Not/blob/main/readme_images/class_dist.png "Class Distribution")

 ![alt text](https://github.com/anushreedas/Dishwasher-safe_or_Not/blob/main/readme_images/sub_class_dist.png "Sub-Class Distribution")

-The [notebook](../blob/main/Data_Exploration.ipynb) further explores the clusters of similar images by applying KMeans Clustering on features extracted by VGG16 model and reduced by PCA algorithm provided by the Sklearn library.
+The [notebook](Data_Exploration.ipynb) further explores the clusters of similar images by applying KMeans Clustering on features extracted by VGG16 model and reduced by PCA algorithm provided by the Sklearn library.